chateaudelucy/easy-photo-album/readme.txt

 A: You can find the settings under Settings > Easy Photo Album.

+= Q: Where can I find information about the current version? =

+A: Read the about page by visiting the plugins page of your WordPress installation and then click on the "About" link below Easy Photo Album.

 = Q: I want to add a photo album to the menu.
 Where can I select the photo albums? =

 A: You have to check `Photo Albums` in the Screen options box under Appearance > Menus